Roseate Villa – Luxury B&B bordering on boutique hotel and overlooking a vast park near central Bath.

 - Hudson Steakhouse – Victorian pub turned award-winning steakhouse, with cozy fireplaces by the upstairs grill.
 Prime dry-aged steaks a specialty, plus good cocktails.
 Book ahead.
 (0.5 mile).

-- Dan Moon at the Gainsborough – Seasonal and creative Modern British fine dining making the most of sustainably-sourced ingredients, and served in the elegant dining room.
+- The Gainsborough Brasserie – Seasonal and creative Modern British fine dining making the most of sustainably-sourced ingredients, and served in the elegant dining room.
 Choose between a la carte, 3-course lunches, and the 5 and 7-course tasting menus.
 Smart casual.
 Reservations recommended.
 (0.6 mile).

 - Clayton’s Kitchen – With tables in the delightful outdoor passage, Clayton’s wouldn’t look out of place in Paris.
 The Modern British dishes are fresh, seasonal, and beautifully presented.
 Lunch is a bargain and there’s an eclectic wine list.
 (0.6 mile).